devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 end
 ```

-With that in place, we can setup our basic program logic.
+With that in place, we can set up our basic program logic.
 It needs to:
 - Connect to Mastodon and grab some toots to chew on
 - Decide which toots are in Japanese